profsmith89/ctps/_sources/chap06.md

 ```

+## Bits, bytes, and nibbles

-**Bits, bytes, and nibbles.** With this new knowledge, let's return to our `edge1.py` script.
+With this new knowledge, let's return to our `edge1.py` script.
 The code creates a 100x100 2D-array of pixels, and each pixel can contain one of 256 shades of gray.
 256 is $2^8$, which explains why `'L'` is described on [the documentation page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes) as "8-bit pixels, black and white."

 Eight bits grouped together occurs so frequently in computer science that this grouping is given its own name: a *byte*.
 If you look back at the hexdump, you'll notice that this is what hexdump is indexing. `FF` is the value of the first byte in `cosmo.jpg`; `D8` is the value of the second byte.